livewire-filemanager/laravel-filemanager.com/README.md

 # A Livewire filemanager for your Laravel applications

-The source code for the [Livewire Filemanager](https://livewire-filemanager.com/) website.
+This repository contains source code for the [Livewire Filemanager](https://livewire-filemanager.com/) website.

+If you're looking for the filemanager package, [head over here](https://github.com/livewire-filemanager/filemanager)

 ## Contributing